| SIMON BRETT - THE CHARLES PARIS THEATRICAL MYSTERIES | ||

 A RECONSTRUCTED

-and boozy gumshoe Charles Paris's acting
+gumshoe Charles Paris's acting career plumbs

-part of a possible murder victim in a TV
+possible murder victim in a TV series.

-series.
-Finding himself in a bizarre world
+Finding himself in a bizarre world somewhere

-somewhere between police procedure and
+between police procedure and showbiz, he

-showbiz, he can't resist getting involved in
+can't resist getting involved in the

-the investigation.
+investigation.
 R00

 |